 We believe that rules are there to be adhered to.
 If a pupil chooses not to do so, then consequences will follow.
-This starts with a verbal warning and is followed by losing playtime or even Golden Time.

 When a pupil shows unacceptable behaviour, the following actions will be taken by the school:

 - The child will be spoken to and reminded of the school rules - The child will be asked to sit in another place in the classroom - The child's name will be moved down on the behaviour chart